 My relationships with fitness

 Ever since being a young girl, I’ve loved to move.
-I’ve danced in more collectives than one can imagine, I’ve been playing all kinds of sports.
+I’ve danced in more dance groups than one can imagine, I’ve been playing all kinds of sports, I was the runner-climber kind of a gal’.

-In the later age, I got into yoga more seriously.
-And only recently gym and weight-lifting have become my favorites along the yoga.
+In a later age, I got into yoga more seriously.
+And only recently gym and weight-lifting have become my favorite way to stay active.

 This doesn’t mean that I’ve always been lean and fit.
 Like all girls, I’ve struggled with all kinds of self-image problems.
 And, as said, I’ve never been very “natural” at most of the movements I’ve been doing.